ratnanil/google-earth-engine-intro/01-browser-console.md

 // use var to create a new variable
 // ommiting var works and if you're in the global scope then
 // there's not much difference. https://stackoverflow.com/a/1470494/4139249
+var myname

+myname = "Nils Ratnaweera"

+// or in one go:
 var myname = "Nils Ratnaweera"

 // end statement with a semi colon